bbrk24/Trilangle/wasm/README.md

 These files are transpiled to index.js and index.css respectively.

+## library.coffee

+This file includes functions that bridge between C++ and JS.
+The functions are declared as `extern "C"` in the C++ code, but actually defined in this file.

 ## lowdata.scss and lowdata.html

 These are stripped-down versions with all the same functionality but which look more barebones and may be less performant.